 All Research Scholarship students are required to produce a poster which will be displayed at the poster competition.
 You should note that your poster should be accessible and easy to understand for the lay reader and should describe the outcomes and achievements of your research project.

 There are number of external organisations offering similar schemes and funding.

-Where appropriate, students, or staff on their behalf, should apply to these schemes as well as this University scheme.
-If the student is awarded an outside scholarship in addition to a University award, the University may increase the value of the outside award's student maintenance to the equivalent of the University's award so that the student is not disadvantaged by accepting the outside award that can enhance his/her CV.
+Where appropriate, students, or supervisors on their behalf, should apply to these schemes as well as this University scheme.
+If the student is awarded an external scholarship in addition to a University award, the University will increase the value of the outside award's student maintenance to the equivalent of the University's award so that the student is not disadvantaged by accepting the outside award that can enhance their CV.